bridgecrewio/checkov/docs/4.Integrations/GitHub Actions.md

 }
 ```

-Is not set to be encrypted.
 This will fail a Checkov test:

 ![Actions Failure](actions_failure.png)